Naosan/e-auth-manager/README.md

 // }
 ```

-- The check now mirrors the runtime retrieval order: **database → encrypted JSON cache** (with both layers guarded by the same encryption key logic).
+- The check now mirrors the runtime retrieval order: **database 竊・encrypted JSON cache** (with both layers guarded by the same encryption key logic).
 - If the SQLite store is empty but the shared encrypted JSON still holds a valid refresh token, the helper returns `true` so multi-project setups stay operational.
 - `getRefreshTokenHealth(appId)` exposes the same decision tree with diagnostics, including the layer that produced the valid token (or why none were found).
 Possible `status` values are `valid`, `invalid`, `error`, `not_available`, and `not_attempted`.
-- Use actual token retrieval (`getTradingApiToken(appId)` or similar) when you want to assert full API readiness—those calls already fall back in the same order and refresh automatically when needed.
+- Use actual token retrieval (`getTradingApiToken(appId)` or similar) when you want to assert full API readiness窶杯hose calls already fall back in the same order and refresh automatically when needed.

 ### Browse API (Application Access Tokens)